Publication Ethics

 Authorship of the Paper

-Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
-All those who have made significant contributions should be listed as co-authors.
-Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
+Authorship should be limited to those who have made significant contributions to the conception, design, execution, or interpretation of the reported study.
+All contributors who have made substantial contributions should be listed as co-authors.

 Disclosure and Conflicts of Interest

-All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
-All sources of financial support for the project should be disclosed.
+All authors should disclose in their manuscript any financial or other substantive conflict of interest that might influence the interpretation of their work.
+All sources of financial support should also be disclosed.

 Fundamental Errors in Published Works

-When an author discovers a significant error or inaccuracy in his/her own published work, it is the author's obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
+When an author discovers a significant error or inaccuracy in their published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate to retract or correct the paper.